AdaptableTools/ab-website/src/pages/index.md

 mainpitch:
   title: Data Tools to Take Control
 mainpitch_description: >-
-  The AdapTable [LINK] offers a full set of tools to drive effective data use.
+  Adaptable Tools provides market-leading products to drive effective data use.
-  Previously known as the Adaptable Blotter, is used by some of the world's largest financial services businesses to turbocharge data grids from the frontlines to the back office.
+  Previously known as the Adaptable Blotter, the award-winning [Adaptable Blotter](http://demo.adaptableblotter.com/) is used by some of the world's largest financial services businesses to turbocharge data grids from the frontlines to the back office.
 The unique HTML5 toolbox makes working from large amounts of static or dynamic data straightforward, helping users work